Specificity determinants for PTM modifying enzymes in the Nilsson Lab

-”Our aim is to bring the study of protein phosphatases from the realm of passive observation to a situation where precise engineering of signaling pathways is possible,” says Professor and Group Leader Jakob Nilsson.
+”Our aim is to bring the study of protein phosphatases and ubiquitin ligases from the realm of passive observation to a situation where precise engineering of signaling pathways is possible,” says Professor and Group Leader Jakob Nilsson.

 ”A conserved motif provides binding specificity to the PP2A-B56 phosphatase”